-Figure 84.
+Figure 86.
 Open an Action Category to Add an Action to your Workflow

-You can also copy and paste actions in your workflow.
-Right-click an action in the workflow and select Copy to put the action on the clipboard.
-Next, right-click on the design area, and select Paste to add the copied action to the workflow.
-Or, right-click on another action of the same type, and select Paste to configure the action identically with the copied action.
+Copy and paste-to copy and paste actions in a workflow, first right-click the action you want to copy and select Copy (you can control-click to select multiple actions).

+Next, right-click on the design area, right-click and select Paste to add the copied action to the workflow.

+To paste a workflow configuration onto an action of the same type, right-click and select Paste to configure the action identically with the copied action.

+To paste an action between two connected actions, copy the action, then hover over the connecting line until highlighted.
+Then, right-click and select Paste.